German identity card: Different spellings of the same name within the same document

 "Gorbaczow" in Polish, and so on.

 German identity documents use the in Germany officially registered name in Latin letters, normally based on transcription into German.

 German naming law accepts umlauts and/or ß in family names as a reason for an official name change (even just the change of the spelling, e.g. from Müller to Mueller or from Weiß to Weiss is regarded as a name change).

 Chip

 Newer ID cards contain an ISO 18000-3 and ISO 14443 compatible 13.56 MHz RFID chip that uses the ISO 7816 protocols.
-The chip stores the information given on the ID card (like name or date of birth), the holder's picture and, if the holder wishes so, also his/her fingerprints.
+This chip stores essential information from the ID card, including the holder's name, date of birth, and photograph.
+Additionally, since 2021, EU regulations require the inclusion of the holder's fingerprints.
 In addition, the new ID card can be used for online authentication (e.g. for age verification or for e-government applications).
-An electronic signature, provided by a private company, can also be stored on the chip.
-According to EU rules cards issued after 2021 need to have fingerprints stored in the chip.
+An electronic signature, issued in accordance with the EU eIDAS regulation, can also be stored on the chip.